jbtiglao/team-profile-generator/README.md

 1. Upon initializing the application, the user or manager is prompted to enter the following information about the team manager: name, employee ID, email address, and office number.

 2. When the user enters the last manager prompt response, all manager information will appear or are logged on the terminal.
-The same is true when the user enters all engineer and intern prompt reponses.

 3. When the manager's information is added and pushed to the repository, the user is presented with the menu, which gives the user the option to add more team members, i.e., Engineer and/or Intern, or to finish building his/her team.
 In which case, the user will exit the application and a HTML file containing the information entered by the user is generated.